-of Blinks Description The inverter is in manual OFF mode, either commanded through the PC based 1 due to an uninitiated software chip.
-Inverter Failure Shutdown: Overload Overloads can occur at varying power levels depending on conditions.
+of Blinks Description 1 The inverter is in user interface or c manual OFF mode, either commanded through the PC based lue to an uninitiated software chip.
+Inverter Failure Shutdown Overload Overloads can occur at varying power levels depending on conditions.
 If an overload occurs in Standalone Mode (during a grid failure) the inverter will attempt to restart 5 times for 10 seconds.
 After five retries inverter will stay off until the grid returns.
-Low Battery Voltage Should the battery voltage drop below 46.5VDC(low battery voltage setpoint) for a period of one minute, the inverter will shutdown.
-The inverter will restart automatically when the battery voltage rises 2.3VDC above 46.5VDC.
+Low Battery Voltage Should the battery voltage drop below 44VDC(low battery voltage setpoint) for a period of one minute, the inverter will shutdown.
+The inverter will restart automatically when the battery voltage goes above float voltage minus 1.0VDC.
 The battery charger will continue to operate during this shutdown.
 2 High Battery Voltage Should the inverter rise above 62.0VDC (high battery voltage setpoint), the charger and inverter will shutdown.
-2 Low Battery Temperature This is generally caused by a missing battery temperature sensor or bad sensor connection.
+The PV relay opens Low Battery Temperature This is generally caused by a missing battery temperature sensor or bad sensor connection.
 High Battery Temperature The battery temperature cannot exceed 70 degC, or the inverter will shutdown.
 A shorted sensor may also cause this failure.
 Inverter Over- Temperature Internal inverter temperature has exceeded 85 degC.
 Inverter will automatically attempt to restart when internal temperature returns to normal.
-Persistent overheating may indicate that airflow to the M5 is restricted; ambient temperature is too high or fan has failed.
-Inverter FET Switch Desaturation Inverter has a failed FET, or experienced an over-current in the internal shunt. re or AC wiring fault.
-If the AC contactor fails for any reason, the 5 top LED flashes PUT breaker can also cause this fault.
-6 Shutdown due to further fault isolati other hardware fault.
-A monitor or PC connection is required for 7 nory error.
-Contact Beacon Power for assistance. , e 8: Run LED fault indicator
+Persistent overheating may indicate that airflow to the M5 Plus is restricted; ambient temperature is too high or fan has failed.
+Inverter FET Switch Desaturation Inverter has a failed FET, or experienced an over-current in the internal shunt.
+5 AC contactor failu top LED flashes INVERTER OUTF re or AC wiring fault.
+If the AC contactor fails for any reason, the 5 times.
+Connecting an AC power source directly to the PUT breaker can also cause this fault.
+6 Shutdown due to other hardware fault.
+A monitor or PC connection is required for further fault isolation.
+7 Configuration mer Configuration memory error.
+Contact Beacon Power for assistance.

+Table 8: Run LED fault indicator